Dallas Cowboys News: Cowboys Sign Another Quarterback, Bring In Safety For Visit

 One would have thought that such a great season last year would have made the Cowboys attractive landing locations for free agents.
 Another frame of mind is that their success would have made current free agents want to re-sign with the team, but the exact opposite has happened in both situations.

 Now, Jerry Jones and the Cowboys organization are trying to at least make a few moves in a positive direction.
-They have been looking at a number of possible backup quarterbacks to play behind Dak Prescott and it appears they may have found one.
+They have been looking at some possible backup quarterbacks to play behind Dak Prescott, and it appears they may have found one.

 While the Cowboys still try to figure out what to do with Tony Romo, they are looking at a number of veteran quarterbacks to play behind Prescott.
 In smart fashion, they have stayed in-house for one of those roster spots by re-signing Kellen Moore.

 Pro Football Talk reported that the Cowboys did re-sign Moore to have another quarterback on the roster other than Prescott.
-Of course, this is all going on during the Romo drama and the Cowboys need another signal-caller anyway, but they will keep looking at veterans such as Josh McCown and others.
+Of course, this is all going on during the Romo drama, and the Cowboys need another signal-caller anyway, but they will keep looking at veterans such as Josh McCown and others.

 Moore spent three seasons with the Detroit Lions, but he never played in a single game.
 During his time with the Cowboys, he did play three games in 2015 due to Tony Romo’s injury, but he ended up with just four touchdowns, 779 yards, and six interceptions.